JeremyBickel/BibleSearcher/README.md

 8. Marvel Annotated Bible
--From a module for Eliran Wong's excellent UniqueBible (https://github.com/eliranwong/UniqueBible) -The Hebrew and Greek have both been successfully parsed and written out to data files --The information in this version includes annotations for more levels of detail than in any other data in this project
+-From a module for Eliran Wong's excellent UniqueBible (https://github.com/eliranwong/UniqueBible) -The Hebrew and Greek have both been successfully parsed and written out to data files --The information in this version includes annotations for more levels of detail than in any other data in this project.
+However, there's still some work to be done to resolve errors in some of the parsing.
 ---For instance, the MAB NT information ("NTWords.csv") includes 3 levels of annotations in addition to normal Greek morphology.
 --- They include Word, Clause and Subclause levels.
 It might be interesting to do some clustering, along with the morph and word glosses.